EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 your own credentials in the command below, which uses the `k8s_enterprise_pgd` image registry by default:

+**Note:** As of release v1.0.3, the `edb-postgres-distributed-for-kubernetes` chart will now depend on PG4K LTS release helm chart, `edb-postgres-for-kubernetes-lts`, which is a subchart of `edb-postgres-distributed-for-kubernetes`.
+The PG4K LTS release helm chart includes only the LTS release of PG4K, the document is updated accordingly.

 ```console
 helm upgrade --dependency-update \
   --install edb-pg4k-pgd \